AceEsKa/FIFO-invert-r-zbo-ia/README.md

-School project to create an invetory trough FIFO
+University project to create an invetory trough FIFO

 Write an interactive program in C++ that will be a tool for processing the inventory of goods in the warehouse for the given supplier company.